The MidCentral DHB District Nursing Service provides patient-centred specialist nursing care in the community.

 This care may be delivered in your home, at school or workplace, at your general practice team clinic, or at a district nursing clinic and includes wound care, palliative care, Hospital in the Home (Home Intravenous Therapy) and ACC Nursing Care.

-The district-wide nursing service runs 24 hours a day, seven days a week and generally provides episodic, intensive and short term care working in partnership with patients, their families/whānau and other health care providers.
+The district-wide nursing service runs from 7am - 11pm, seven days a week and generally provides episodic, intensive and short term care working in partnership with patients, their families/whānau and other health care providers.
 It is for patients whose health care needs cannot be met by a general medical or nursing service alone.